Jonathan Lisecki

 Jonathan Lisecki (born 1976) is an American producer, director, writer and actor.
+Originally from the Bronx, Lisecki comes from an Irish background.
+He studied theater in college and initially worked as an actor.
 He was nominated for the Independent Spirit Award for Best First Screenplay for his film Gayby.
-He is gay and married New Yorker music critic Alex Ross in Canada in 2006.
+It was adapted from a short that he created in 2010.
+His sexuality is gay and married New Yorker music critic Alex Ross in Canada in 2006.